PREVIOUS EXHIBITIONS

 Archival content from Herman Miller shown alongside Drawing Upon Framework exhibit.

-Exhibit curated by:
+Exhibit curation by:

 Jean Lee of Ladies & Gentlemen Studio